Eliakim-ellie/Meal-Maker/README.md

 # Meal-Maker for real
 # Meal Maker 🍽️

-A fun, interactive web app built with **React** and **Tailwind CSS** that lets users build a menu by adding dishes to courses (appetizers, mains, desserts) and generate a random three-course meal with the total price.
+A fun, interactive web app built with **React** and **Tailwind CSS** that letusers build a menu by adding dishes to courses (appetizers, mains, desserts) and generate a random three-course meal with the total price.

 ---